Why You Need to Ditch Your WordPress Contact Form

 5. Lack of User Recognition on Contact Form Fields

 RegistrationMagic recognizes whether the user filling out the contact form has already submitted it before or not.
-RegistrationMagic does this by registering user details on the first form submission.
+This WordPress form builder plugin does this by registering user details on the first form submission.
 And then it checks if the user is already logged in when using the form again.
-If the user is already logged in, the form field data it saved in the user’s account on the first submission will get filled the second time automatically.
+If the user is already logged in, the user data that is saved in the user’s account on the first submission will get filled the second time automatically.
 This saves the user plenty of time when using your contact form frequently.
-Such fields can be the user’s address, bio details, birth date etc.
+Such fields can be the user’s address, bio details, birth date etc. In short, you can thus choose to enable autofill contact form fields to save your user’s time.

 6. Lack of Form Design Integration with WordPress Theme